pszemraj/vid2cleantxt/README.md

 ## Basic overview of pipeline process

-Example output text of a video transcription of ([JFK's peace speech](https://youtu.be/0fkKnfk4k40)):
+Example output text of a video transcription of [JFK's peace speech](https://youtu.be/0fkKnfk4k40):

 	president anderson members of the faculty board of trustees distinguished guests my old colleague senator bob bird to has earned his degree through many years of attending night for school while i am earning mine in the next thirty minutes distinguished guests ladies and gentlemen it is with great pride that i participate